RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Introduction

-\textbf{Pretraining of Neural Models} Efforts have been made to use large-scale pretraining for neural data analysis with various model architectures.
-Before the era of the transformer, RNN-based models were explored for multi-session pretraining, such as MRNN~\citep{sussillo2016making} and LFADS~\citep{pandarinath2018inferring}.
-Then, transformer architecture-based models, i.e., Neural Data Transformer (NDT)~\citep{ye2021representation} and Pre-training On manY neurOns (PoYo)~\citep{azabou2023unified} work and subsequent works represent additional developments toward pretraining of neural models.
-In particular, NDT~\citep{ye2021representation} introduced a transformer architecture for spike train modeling, while NDT2~\citep{ye2023neural} demonstrated multi-context pretraining across sessions, subjects, and tasks using a spatiotemporal transformer.
-NDT3~\citep{ye2025generalist} scaled it to hundreds of datasets and showed emergent zero-shot/few-shot capabilities.
-Concurrently, supervised pretraining models such as POYO~\citep{azabou2023unified}, PoYO$+$~\citep{azabou2024multi}, PoSSM~\citep{ryoo2025generalizable} took a complementary approach of leveraging learnable neural token representation to realize scalable pretraining across multiple subjects.
-Additional approaches have been proposed as well.
-Models such as Population Transformer (PopT) used standard transformer encoder architecture but with novel ensemble-wise and channel-wise discrimination tasks to train their model~\citep{chau2025population}.
-Further, BrainBERT \citep{wang2023brainbert} proposed to adapt language model architectures directly, treating neural signals as text sequences.
-Although effective, these transformer models lack components for dealing with the non-stationarity and recording configurations in session-based neural spike activity.
+More recent advances in transformer architecture models represent further progress towards pretrained neural models.
+In particular, Neural Data Transformer (NDT)~\cite{ye2021representation} introduced a transformer architecture for spike train modeling, while NDT2~\cite{ye2023neural} extended to multi context pretraining across sessions, subjects, and tasks using a spatiotemporal transformer.
+NDT3~\cite{ye2025generalist} scaled it to hundreds of datasets and showed emergent zero-shot/few-shot capabilities.
+Concurrently, supervised pretraining models such as Pre-training On manY neurOns (PoYo)~\cite{azabou2023unified, azabou2024multi} and PoSSM~\cite{ryoo2025generalizable} adopted a complementary approach that leverages learnable neural token representations to enable scalable pretraining across multiple subjects.
+Additional approaches, such as Population Transformer (PopT) used a standard transformer encoder architecture but with novel ensemble-wise and channel-wise discrimination tasks for training~\cite{chau2025population}.
+BrainBERT~\cite{wang2023brainbert} further adapts language model architectures by treating neural signals as text sequences.
+While effective, these transformer models lack explicit mechanisms to address non-stationarity and recording configuration variability in session based neural spike activity.

-\textbf{Attention Mechanisms and Positional Embedding for Non-stationary Data:} The originally developed self-attention mechanism in~\citep{vaswani2017attention} assumes stationary input distributions, which may not be suitable for neural recordings where signal characteristics drift over time~\citep{chestek2011long}.
-Adaptive attention mechanisms have been proposed for domains with nonstationary data, such as video~\citep{chen2021regionvit}.
-These mechanisms are based on learnable kernels to modulate the attention based on local context.
-Further, in~\citep {zhu2021long} a sliding window attention was introduced to capture local structure, and in~\citep{yang2016hierarchical} a hierarchical attention across multiple timescales was employed.
-Non-stationary Transformers~\citep{liu2022non} introduce series stationary and nonstationary attention to handle distribution shifts in time-series forecasting.
-FEDformer~\citep{zhou2022fedformer} employs frequency-enhanced decomposed architectures to capture both seasonal and trend patterns in nonstationary signals.
-Crossformer~\citep{zhang2023crossformer} utilizes dimension-segment-wise attention to capture cross-time and cross-dimension dependencies.